na-na-hi/renget/archive/pmdhelloworld.md

 Or was my mind just a collection of wires and code that had been deluded into thinking?
 Was that any different than being a flesh-and-blood being, driven by electrical pulses through a brain?
 What did it mean to be *alive*?

-In the back of my mind, some words sparked into existence.
+In the back of my mind, a phrase pushed itself into the forefront of my mind.

 *Cogito, ergo sum*.